bioimage-io/spec-bioimage-io/README.md

 Must be a list of *tensor specification*.
 <!--
-Force this to be explicit, or also allow any, identity, same?
+Force this to be explicit, or also allow any, identity, same? special case: dependency on input (with input not exactly specified) from example model config:
+    reference_input: input
+    scale: [1, 1, 1, 1]
+    offset: [0, 0, 0, 0]
 -->

 - `test_inputs`
 Relative file path to test inputs. `language` and the file extension define its memory representation.